How to Send Mass DMs on Twitter Safely in 2026

 - Best days: Tuesday through Thursday

-- Spread it out: Don't send all DMs in a 1-hour window
+- Spread it out: do not send all DMs in a 1-hour window

 Handle Responses Properly